sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-parquet.rst

 Reading Parquet Files
 =====================

-Fire insights supports reading from several formats including Parquet files.
+Fire insights supports reading from several file formats including Parquet files.
 Parquet files have schema embedded in them.
-Fire Insights is able to automatically extract the schema.
+Fire Insights is able to extract schema of Parquet files automatically.

 Datasets
 --------

-The xisting dataSets are displayed in the DataSets page of specific application.
+The existing dataSets are displayed in the DataSets page of specific application.

 .. figure:: ../../_assets/tutorials/dataset/1.PNG
    :alt: Dataset